IMPROVE THE CULTURE, NOT THE PERKS

 Culture can be defined as an evolving set of values, beliefs, and attitudes.
 The culture of a business affects every single aspect of how it operates.
 It is basically ”the way we do things around here” and how decisions are made.
-A business culture is at the heart of whether a company is innovative or development-focused, values-driven or indistinct, risk-averse or risk-takers – the list is endless.
+A business culture is at the heart of whether a company is innovative or development-focused, value-driven or indistinct, risk-averse or risk-takers – the list is endless.
 It’s the values that an organization lives by and is ultimately one of the things that can make or break a business.

 Why Perks Aren’t Company Culture